 Complete the form to see how our attorneys may be able to assist you

-Our attorneys closely monitor developments affecting the financial services industry, and share their informed analysis through frequent publications and speaking engagements.
-Additionally, many Littler attorneys belong to or have leading roles in key organizations and conferences, including the American Bar Association, International Bar Association, and state bar association banking committees; the American Bankers Association; and the Institute of International Bankers.
+Our attorneys closely monitor developments affecting the financial services industry and share their informed analysis through publications and speaking engagements.
+Many Littler attorneys have leading roles in key industry organizations, including the Institute of International Bankers; banking law committees of the American Bar Association, International Bar Association, and state bar associations; and the American Bankers Association.

-We have a core group of attorneys who focus on the needs of financial services companies and frequently hold client briefings and webinars concerning key issues for financial services clients, including whistleblower risk, internal investigations, criminal background and credit checks, and special FLSA issues such as exemptions commonly relied upon in the banking industry.
-We also work closely with our corporate compliance practice group, our whistleblower defense practice group, and our international practice group on initiatives that affect their clients.
+A core group of our attorneys focuses on the needs of domestic and foreign financial services companies.
+We frequently host client briefings and webinars concerning key issues for financial services clients.
+Examples of recent topics are whistleblower risk, internal investigations, criminal background and credit checks and special Fair Labor Standards Act (FLSA) issues, such as exemptions commonly relied upon in the banking industry.